 How will accepted abstracts be presented at the conference?

-- selecting a number of posters as the topic of a poster discussion session at conference on a pre-arranged date and time
+A small number of posters will also be selected as the topic of a poster discussion session at conference on 24 November at a pre-arranged time.

 Back to Top